-‘Carrie’ is a novel that tells the story of a teenage girl Carrie, who faced torment from many aspects of her life.
+‘Carrie’ by Stephen King is a novel that tells the story of a teenage girl Carrie, who faced torment in many aspects of her life.
 Carrie faced the torture of adapting to an overzealously religious mother and terrible classmates.
 However, she discovers herself, and her life completely changes.

 ‘Spoiler-Free’ Summary of Carrie

 The story of Carrie begins in a locker room after a young teenage girl, Carrie, finishes attending gym class.
 While bathing, Carrie discovers blood oozing out of her body and freaks out; this causes a group of girls to laugh at her and bully her.
 Carrie’s teacher, Miss Desjardin, comes to the rescue and saves her from the bullies.

 Later, Miss Desjardin punishes the girls who bullied Carrie.
 After refusing to adhere to the strict punishment given to her, the bullies’ leader, Chris, gets prevented from attending prom.
 On discovering she got denied going to prom, Chris swears revenge on Carrie, which is one of the major themes in ‘Carrie’.